March Madness Advertising: Your Final Four Strategies for Success

 “To stand out from the competition, brands must create compelling CTV advertisements that lead viewers to a website or app featuring a persuasive end screen.”

-KORTX worked with Tropical Smoothie Cafe to ad QR codes to its CTV ads.
-This ad encapsulates the topical beach location, frenetically changing from scene to scene to entice viewers to enjoy a little bit of tropical life at home.
-Notice how after the first dancing sequence, a QR code pops up to encourage viewers to order a smoothie.
+KORTX worked with Tropical Smoothie Cafe to add QR codes to its CTV ads.
+This ad encapsulates the topical beach location, frenetically changing from scene to scene to entice viewers to enjoy some tropical life at home.
+Notice how a QR code pops up after the first dancing sequence to encourage viewers to order a smoothie.

 By scanning the QR code with their smartphone or tablet, we direct users to its website to earn a promotion, learn more, or purchase.